decentraland/social-client/rust/README.md

 To avoid entering the credentials every time you run the script you can add the credentials.json file (a template is at credentials.example.json)

-### Client A: Executor
+### Friendship Operations Executor

-This is the executor of the actions, gets all friends and requests and then performs actions based on the specified flow.
+This is the executor of the friendship interactions.
+It retrieves all friends and friendship requests, and then performs operations based on the specified flow.

 There are 4 available flows: